 • Have received anticancer therapy including chemotherapy, radiation therapy, immunotherapy, biologic, or any investigational therapy within 28 days or 5 half-lives of the drug (whichever is shorter) prior to the first dose of ABBV-400.
 Palliative radiation therapy for bone, skin, or subcutaneous metastases with 10 fractions or less is permitted and not subject to a washout period.

-• Unresolved AEs > Grade 1 from prior anticancer therapy except for alopecia.
+• Unresolved clinically significant AEs > Grade 1 from prior anticancer therapy.

-• History of interstitial lung disease (ILD) or pneumonitis that required treatment with systemic steroids, nor any evidence of active ILD or pneumonitis, including but not limited to those listed in the protocol.
+• History of interstitial lung disease (ILD) or pneumonitis that required treatment with systemic steroids, or any evidence of active ILD or pneumonitis, including but not limited to those listed in the protocol.

 • History of clinically significant, intercurrent lung-specific illnesses, including those laid out in the protocol.